 Whether Brexit is good, bad or ugly, now’s a good time to get your finances ready for whatever may come your way

 It's always all over the news, but as the talks have continued and debates have raged on, a big date has crept up.
-We're now one year away from Brexit Day.
+We're a little more than 7 months away from 29th March 2019 - the day Britain exits the European Union.

 Whatever your political preferences, one thing is for certain: no one can be 100% sure what impact it will have on our day-to-day lives.
 Whenever times are uncertain in the wider economy, it's always a good idea to take a look at your own finances and make sure they're in good shape.
 This means that whatever happens (a fresh new era or the end of the world) you'll have a solid financial grounding to see you through.